efroemling/ballistica/docs/design/ios-tvos-app-platform.md

 - **running** (`sceneWillEnterForeground` / `sceneDidEnterBackground`, the
   analogue of Android onStart/onStop) → `UnsuspendApp()` / `SuspendApp()`.
-  `SuspendApp` parks all event-loop threads; the audio thread's suspend callback calls `alcDevicePauseSOFT`, which is what actually stops audio.
+  `SuspendApp` parks all event-loop threads; the audio thread's suspend callback fades master volume out and then calls `alcDevicePauseSOFT`, which is what actually stops audio (see "Audio around suspend" below).
   The `CADisplayLink` is also paused (`UIKitGLViewController.setRenderingPaused`) so no GPU work happens in the background.